-Manufacturers generally may not promote, advertise or otherwise commercialise unapproved new drugs until they are approved by FDA.
-However, in certain narrow circumstances, manufacturers may provide information about unapproved new drugs to healthcare professionals through bona fide, non-promotional scientific exchange.
-For example, FDA regulations provide that: "A sponsor or investigator, or any person acting on behalf of a sponsor or investigator, shall not represent in a promotional context that an investigational new drug is safe or effective for the purposes for which it is under investigation or otherwise promote the drug.
+Manufacturers generally may not promote, advertise or otherwise commercialise unapproved new drugs or unapproved uses of new drugs until they are approved by the FDA.
+The FDA regulations provide that: "A sponsor or investigator, or any person acting on behalf of a sponsor or investigator, shall not represent in a promotional context that an investigational new drug is safe or effective for the purposes for which it is under investigation or otherwise promote the drug.
 This provision is not intended to restrict the full exchange of scientific information concerning the drug, including dissemination of scientific findings in scientific or lay media.
-Rather, its intent is to restrict promotional claims of safety or effectiveness of the drug for a use for which it is under investigation and to preclude commercialization of the drug before it is approved for commercial distribution."
+Rather, its intent is to restrict promotional claims of safety or effectiveness of the drug for a use for which it is under investigation and to preclude commercialisation of the drug before it is approved for commercial distribution."
 21 C.F.R. §312.7(a).